PortalTelemedicina/fullstack-test/README.md

 - You can fork from here to get started
 - Try to keep your commits to a reasonable atomic capacity
 - Use as much best practices you see fit to address the commits and/or branch naming
+- Publishing the API and the client in the cloud will be considered a PLUS

 Feel free to ask me (*Luiz Roberto Lethang Rodolpho* - **luiz@portaltelemedicina.com.br**) any question.